What is the Vestibular Sense? Understanding the “Balance” Sense

 At every age, senses help with more than just seeing, smelling, tasting, feeling, and hearing.
 Senses play an important role in everything from staying balanced, to riding a bike, to knowing when we’re hungry and thirsty.

 Here we’ll dive into the vestibular sense, also known as the balance sense.
-Learn more about all the senses by visiting our sensory page, or read about proprioception (the body awareness sense) and interoception (the internal sense).

 What is the vestibular sense?